facebookexperimental/Recoil/docs/docs/introduction/core-concepts.md

 });
 ```

 Atoms need a unique key, which is used for debugging, persistence, and for certain advanced APIs that let you see a map of all atoms.
-It is an error for two atoms to have the same key, so make sure they're globally unique.
+Multiple atoms with the same key will through an error, so make sure they're globally unique.
 Like React component state, they also have a default value.

 To read and write an atom from a component, we use a hook called `useRecoilState`.
 It's just like React's `useState`, but now the state can be shared between components: